-Do that and use the rest of the strategies here, and you can ride the ups and downs of income without ever resorting to a nine-to-five position.
+Do that and use the rest of the strategies here, and you can ride the ups and downs of income without ever resorting to a 9-to-5 position.

 Your Turn: Do you think you could learn to live without having a regular job?

 Steve Gillman is the author of "101 Weird Ways to Make Money" and creator of EveryWayToMakeMoney.com.
 He's been a repo-man, walking stick carver, search engine evaluator, house flipper, tram driver, process server, mock juror, and roulette croupier, but of more than 100 ways he has made money, writing is his favorite (so far).